IFLY theworld.com

 Bangkok has a great new restaurant: Mango Tree Signature.
 There are more Mango Tree restaurants, but this one is absolutely top of the bill.
 Located in a wonderful 60 year old colonial building just behind Oriental Hotel, Mango Tree Signature offers a wonderful bar downstairs with a lovely garden and upstairs is a beautifully decorated dining room.
 The young chef is coming from the Oriental Hotel and prepares wonderful fusion dishes, or Modern style Thai as chef Nattapong Norchoovech likes to call it.

-It’s a bit more expensive then most ‘normal’ restaurants in Bangkok, but for sure cheaper then restaurant Normandy in Oriental.
+The restaurant is a bit more expensive then most ‘normal’ restaurants in Bangkok, but for sure cheaper then restaurant Normandy in the Oriental Hotel.
 And to be honest, the food and service are comparable.
 The decoration is wonderful and it’s an invitation to dress up yourself as well for a wonderful evening.
 O.P.
 Garden Soi Charoenkrung 36, tel: (662) 238 6400.

 Spanish food (1 ½ hr)